 Many WV trips fill quickly so we encourage prospective participants to respond promptly.
 WV service trips are open to adults 18 and older.
-The project fee for all 2019 projects is $375.
+The project fee for all 2021 projects is $375.
 WV is a nonprofit organization.
 The trip fee covers only a portion of the program costs; we raise the rest through fundraising.
 Tax-deductible contributions are welcomed and appreciated.
-Registration in the months of October and December is limited to Supporters of Wilderness Volunteers.
+Registration from November 16- December 16, 2021 is limited to Supporters of Wilderness Volunteers.
 You can become a Supporter here.

 To register for a trip, submit a completed application with payment.
 Wilderness Volunteers' trips are filled on a first-to-sign-up basis; however, WV reserves the right to review your application to ensure that the trip is appropriate for your level of fitness and experience.
 If you are not accepted for the trip, you will not be charged.